 - Go to your Start page or Back to safety.
 When the user clicks on these buttons page, the browser takes users to the start page of the tab to ensure the overall protection of the user.

 - Advanced or Details option available.
 When the user clicks on these links, it shows another link telling you to go on to the homepage (Not recommended) or Proceed to the website (Note Safe)

 Now it’s all your wish whether you want to visit this website or not.

-In most of the cases, when an error is due to this administration end, then you can do nothing about the Certificate error.
-In some cases, users seeing the error because of the default browser they are using to surf the web.
+In most cases, when an error is due to this administration end, then you can do nothing about the Certificate error.
+In some cases, users see the error because of the default browser they are using to surf the web.
 In this situation, you can try the following solution to resolve the error:

 Clear Browser Cache